TheVirtuoid/fwjs-card/README.md

-# Fun With JavaScript - 'Card' classes
+# Fun With JavaScript - 'Card' class

 This repository is for the 'Card' classes used in the Fun with JavaScript series.

 ## Versions

+1.2.0 : Again, changing way the class is consumed.
+I think I really have it this time.

 1.1.4 : Reformat of README file.